oneapi-src/oneAPI-samples/README.md

 | If you want to learn about...                                                        | Start with...
 |:---                                                                                  |:---
 | the basics of writing, compiling, and building programs for CPUs, GPUs, or FPGAs     |[Simple Add](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C++SYCL/DenseLinearAlgebra/simple-add) or [Vector Add](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C++SYCL/DenseLinearAlgebra/vector-add) samples <br> (You can use these samples as starter projects by removing unwanted elements and adding your code and build requirements.)
-| the basics of using artificial intelligence                                          | [Getting Started Samples for Intel® AI Analytics Toolkit (AI Kit)](https://github.com/oneapi-src/oneAPI-samples/tree/master/AI-and-Analytics/Getting-Started-Samples)
+| the basics of using artificial intelligence                                          | [Getting Started Samples for AI Tools](https://github.com/oneapi-src/oneAPI-samples/tree/master/AI-and-Analytics/Getting-Started-Samples)
 | the basics of image rendering workloads and ray tracing                              | [Getting Started Samples for Intel® oneAPI Rendering Toolkit (Render Kit)](https://github.com/oneapi-src/oneAPI-samples/tree/master/RenderingToolkit/GettingStarted)
 | how to modify or create build files for SYCL-compliant projects                      | [Vector Add](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C++SYCL/DenseLinearAlgebra/vector-add) sample